beginning of content

 Key facts

-• You can lower your triglyceride level by including healthy fats in your diet, cutting back on sugary foods and alcohol, getting regular exercise and maintaining a healthy weight.
+• You can lower your triglyceride levels by including healthy fats in your diet and maintaining a healthy weight.

 What are triglycerides?

-Triglycerides are the most common type of fat in your body.
+Triglycerides are the most common type of fat in foods.
 When you eat, your body's cells use triglycerides for energy.
-Your body also converts unused energy from food into triglycerides and stores them in your fat cells.
+If you eat more kilojoules than you use, your body stores unused triglycerides in your fat cells.

-Your triglyceride levels are usually measured as part of a cholesterol blood test.
+Your triglyceride levels are usually measured as part of a lipid test, also known as a cholesterol blood test.

 How are triglycerides connected to cholesterol?